durandkwok-snowflake/CORTEX_CUSTOMER_360_DEMO/README.md

 ```

-Demo for Churn Risk using LLM
+Demo for Churn Risk using Cortex LLM Complete Function:

 -Query to analyze churn risk at the customer level by aggregating all product information first